timkiely/sales-transactions-clustering/README.md

 Creating a customer-level-profile and clustering
 ------------------------------------------------

+What are the dimensions we are interested in?

+-   Revenues (Sales)
-What are the dimensions we are interested in? - Revenues (Qty\*Sales) - Cost of goods sold - How many returns are we making?
-(Negative sales) - Net Sales (Revenues - COGS) - Total Volume - Seasonality? - Different number of parts? - Multiple Parts per Order? - Order growth QoQ?
+-   Cost of goods sold
+-   How many returns are we making?
+(Negative sales)
+-   Net Sales (Revenues - COGS)
+-   Total Volume
+-   Seasonality?
+-   Different number of parts?
+-   Multiple Parts per Order?
+-   Order growth QoQ?

 ``` r
 # QUESTION: ARE SALES AND COST FIGURES UNIT PRICES?
 OR TOTALS?